Employee Assistance Program

 - Traditional Face-to-Face - Scheduled appointments in a clinicians office with a face-to-face meeting.

 - Telephonic - With the ease of picking up the phone, connecting and having your pre-set appointment with the same counselor for every session, just like face-to-face, you don’t have to travel anywhere.
-It saves time, energy and gas and these session do not count against your pre-set sessions and are available as long as clinically needed.
+It saves time, energy and gas and these session do not count against your pre-set sessions and are available as long as clinically needed for EAP problem resolution.

 Confidentiality is the hallmark of the program and is essential to the success of the program and is no different than using any of your other benefits such as medical, dental or vision.
 Nobody besides the person accessing EAP knows that they’ve gone or why, unless they tell someone.

 This is one of the most important things to know about this program, besides the fact that all services are free; the program is strictly confidential and that your privacy is protected by law.
 With only a few obvious exceptions your confidentiality is protected.
 Nobody from work, nobody from your family can find out if you’ve used any part of the EAP program.
 No reports are made except aggregate utilization reports that do not identify individuals.

 The legal exceptions are the same as those that guide all clinicians.
 In these cases, a clinician would be required to notify appropriate authorities.

 - If a member expresses an intent to commit child or elder abuse, or expresses plausible suicidal or homicidal intent.

 - Or if a court order requires a clinician to reveal otherwise confidential information.